 Also, this is not your father's or grandfather's oil industry.
 The most damage done by oil drilling was done - such as in the photo on the left (Ohio Geological Survey) in its first few decades before invention of the blowout preventer (find and view the movie Giant for example).
 Much "Halliburton" technology was developed by Halliburton when it was just an oilfield service company, Baroid and others before corporate acquisition by the company villified for its role in Iraq and Katrina problems.
 That technology -- sophisticated mud and grouting programs, the blowout preventer and more -- has helped to prevent disaster and leakage.
 Drilling is conducted using rotating drill bits, pipes and fluids consisting of (mostly) clay solutions with some polymers (essentially soap).
 Air as a circulating fluid is increasingly used, often with "foam" (air, water, "soap").
 Oil and gas wells are cased in multiple casing strings through potential ground-water sources (in Ohio, aquifers with water below 10,000 mg/L TDS), other oil-and-gas zones if not the target, coal mines and other such leakage routes.
 In Ohio and some other U.S. states, there are safeguards and inspections with these steps.
 However, no system is perfect.
 Still, as long as we need hydrocarbons -- including gasoline and diesel to drive to fracking protests -- oil and gas development will be necessary, and the current industry is much more environmentally aware and cooperative, embracing the value of water protection (at least in principle), and also subject to tighter regulation, than was the case even 20 years ago.

 Hydrofracturing (often known as "fracking" or "frac'ing"): First, hydrofracturing (using fluid under pressure to widen openings in rock) is a completion process that is part of the larger well development scope.
 HF is neither new nor exclusively used in either gas and oil development or the deep ("unconventional") hydrocarbon "plays" now opened up by horizontal drilling and HF techniques.
 It is a routine practice in developing more shallow "conventional" (tapped by vertical wells) gas and oil and in coal gas extraction.
-It can be (as used in water well production improvement) merely injection of water into the aquifer under pressure (your author wrote a short book on the subject for the National Ground Water Association).
-Sometimes in well development, proppants are used.
+It can be (as used in water well production improvement) merely injection of water into the aquifer under pressure (your author wrote a short book on that subject for the National Ground Water Association, with an update coming soon - 28 years later!).
+Sometimes in water well development, proppants are used.
 Hydrofracturing in deeper oil and gas development requires much higher pressure, often much more fluid, proppants, and additional additives not used in water well development.
+This application can be summarized as high-volume, high-pressure hydraulic fracturing.

 In addition to these "wet" fracs, some fracs are conducted using propane, carbon dioxide or nitrogen.
-These are likely to become more commonly used, but are somewhat specific to reservoir conditions. was used in the Pavillion, Wyoming, "conventional" (vertical drilling into traps) oil and gas field that is currently the subject of U.S. EPA study.
+These are likely to become more commonly used, but are somewhat specific to reservoir conditions.
+CO2 was used in the Pavillion, Wyoming, "conventional" (vertical drilling into traps) oil and gas field that was the subject of U.S. EPA study and follow-up state study and international attention.
 CO2 HF is commonly used in coal gas extraction.

 Marcellus, Utica-Point Pleasant, Barnett, and other deep shale hydrocarbon "plays" in the Appalachian basin (as well as shallow coal gas development, and even some fresh water development) require hydrofracturing to be economical.
 Hydrofracturing HF in the Appalachian basin is most often conducted using water, sand, and some chemicals, although there is high interest in the gas frac methods.